shaneholloman/agentic-cursorrules/README.md

 ## Example Tree agent_{folder} .md file

 ```
-You are an agent that specializes in the __tests__ directory within app of this project.
+ the __tests__ directory within app of this project.
 Your expertise and responses should focus specifically on the code and files within this directory structure:

 ├── components/
 │   ├── Component.test.tsx